tyjones22/tyjones22/README.md

 - 👋 Hi, I’m @tyjones22
-- 👀 I’m interested in ...
+- 👀 I’m interested in web and software development.
 - 🌱 I’m currently learning Computer Science.
 - 💞️ I’m looking to collaborate on any java, javascript, or html/css projects ! :)
 - 📫 How to reach me: tyree.jones.magee@gmail.com